Our views on land and farming

 Our ambitions for the land in our care

 We’re already feeling the effects of a changing climate, and we need to adapt our land and the ways we manage it to be resilient to hotter temperatures and extreme weather.
-Britain’s wildlife is also in danger, with more than half of species in decline and 15 per cent of wildlife under threat of extinction.
+The UK's wildlife is also in danger.
+According to the report State of Nature 2023, the abundance of species studied in the UK has declined by 19 per cent on average since records began in 1970.
+It also found that nearly one in six species in Britain are under threat of extinction.

 The need for support